 Careers

-We are a small team building the first cognitive training system designed to make its users more capable, not more dependent.
+We are a small team building a structured Socratic dialogue application designed to make its users more capable, not more dependent.
 If that matters to you, we want to hear from you.

 We're building at the intersection of Socratic pedagogy, language model systems, and cognitive science.
 We value intellectual honesty, rigorous thinking, and the discipline to publish null results.
 Titles matter less than what you can do and how you think.